 Now in its 4th year, DroneCamp is a collaborative intensive short course providing comprehensive training on using drones for mapping and data collection.
 Instructors from the University of California and California State University systems will teach you how to select hardware, plan flights for data collection, prepare equipment, fly safely and legally, process and manage data, conduct analyses, and visualize results for a range of applications including:

 Agriculture • Land Management • Facilities Inspections • Environmental Monitoring • Forestry • Research

 Who Should Attend DroneCamp?

 Experience with drones or GIS is not required.
-You do not need to bring a drone.
-See also the DroneCamp FAQs.

 Highlights from Previous DroneCamps